 Frequently asked questions

-Payments or other "transfers of value" (such as donations of items) made to teaching hospitals like OHSU, and to doctors of medicine, osteopathy, dentists, podiatrists, optometrists and licensed chiropractors.
+Payments or other "transfers of value" (such as donations of items) made to teaching hospitals like OHSU, and to doctors of medicine, doctors of osteopathic medicine, dentists, podiatrists, optometrists and licensed chiropractors.

 Congress enacted the Sunshine Act to make health care more transparent, so patients can be aware of these relationships.
 Providers often work with the pharmaceutical and medical industry to improve the quality of patient care by developing new ideas and treatments.
 They also participate in seminars and other education with industry as a way to keep up to date on the newest devices and drugs.